max1220/max1220/README.md

 My name is Max Sahm.
 On the internet I mostly go by max1220.

-You've found my github profile.
+You've found my GitHub profile.
 On here I mostly put my personal projects that *sometimes* *maybe* **eventually** are useful in some small way.